 Chiropractic Care for Disc Injury

-Chiropractic care in Indian Trail for disc injuries has a proven track record of providing both short-term pain relief and long term recovery.
-A chiropractic treatment involves a thorough assessment of your medical history and x-rays, as well as a physical examination, in order to determine the extent of the disc injury and the appropriate treatment.
+Chiropractic care in Indian Trail NC for disc injuries has a proven track record of providing both short-term pain relief and long-term recovery.
+Chiropractic treatment involves a thorough assessment of your medical history and x-rays, as well as a physical examination in order to determine the extent of the disc injury and the appropriate treatment.

 The approach that is taken will be individually tailored to your specific issue and will always include gentle adjustments to the spine to relieve pressure on the nerves and deal with the pain and discomfort.
 If you have a disc injury, call our team at Integrative Chiropractic & Natural Medicine today to receive a consultation and start on the path to recovery.